padamson/padamson.github.io/_posts/2017-05-13-rwml-R-chapter-6-nyc-taxi-predictions.markdown

 ## Model development and evaluation

+After we have explored the data and identified the specific prediction that we would like to make (Will non-cash rides result in a tip?), we move onto model development.
+The effectiveness of the machine learning models are evaluated by plotting the ROC curves and computing the Area Under the Curve (AUC) using code developed for [Chapter 4][chap4] (with slight modifications for our purposes here).

+For each model, we follow our typical `caret` workflow of splitting the data into training and test data sets with `createDataPartition`, setting up control parameters with the `trainControl` function, training the model with `train`, and making predictions with `predict`.
+The variable importance is calculated with the `varImp` function of `caret`.
+We start with a simple logistic regression model with the numerical data only.
+We then systematically improve prediction results by moving to a random forest model, adding categorical variables, and engineering date-time features.
+The final ROC curve and table of variable importances are shown below.

 ![The ROC curve and feature importance list for the random forest model, including all categorical features and additional date-time features](
 {{ "/assets/figure6.11b-1.png" | prepend: site.baseurl | prepend: site.url }})

 ## Feedback welcome